roipoussiere/Zazouck/README.md

 ### How it works
 The program works in 2 steps:
-- First, it creates a table file which containing the connectors parameters.
+- First, it creates a table file (.csv) which containing the connectors parameters.
 - Then, it creates stl files of the connectors, from the table.

 ### Differences between Zazouck and Zazoucko